Genusbiz/docs/developers/installation-and-configuration/index.md

 ---
-title: Installation and configuration of Genus App Platform
+title: Installation and configuration of Genus Apps
-description: How to install and configure all parts of Genus App Platform
+description: How to install and configure all parts of Genus Apps
 author: OleGrytdal
 ---
 # Installation and configuration